Stacey Solomon reveals she and Joe Swash have finally picked a name for their baby girl

-Stacey Solomon has revealed that she and fiancé Joe Swash have picked a name for their baby girl.
+Stacey Solomon and fiancé Joe Swash have revealed the name of their baby girl.

 The couple’s new arrival was born on October 4 – which is also Stacey‘s birthday – at their Pickle Cottage home.

-However, until today (October 11), the youngest member of the family hadn’t been officially named.
+However, until today (October 12), the youngest member of the family hadn’t been publicly named.

 What did Stacey Solomon say about picking a baby name?

-Posting to Instagram this afternoon, Stacey revealed the family have been calling the baby girl a selection of different names to see which one suited her.
+Yesterday, Stacey revealed the family had been calling the baby girl a selection of different names to see which one suited her.

 And Stacey revealed they’ve found a winner.